New Customer FAQ’s

 Q1.
 What is South Fork Coeur d’Alene River Sewer District (District)?

 A1.
-The District is a government entity utility authorized under Idaho Code 42-3201 for the purpose of promoting the health, safety, prosperity, security and general welfare of the inhabitants of the District.
-We provide wastewater collection, transport and treatment.
+The District is a public utility authorized under Idaho Code 42-3201 for the purpose of promoting the health, safety, prosperity, security and general welfare of the inhabitants of the District.
+We provide wastewater collection, conveyance and treatment to residential and commercial customers in the Silver Valley.

 Q2.
 Does the District provide drinking water?